 - Glass defrost system wiring

-The rapid development of electric cars is expected to further boost demand for copper.
+The rapid development of electric cars such as Teslas is expected to further boost demand for copper.
 As it is, copper chemicals and metal foils are used in lithium ion batteries and nickel metal hydride batteries found on energy efficient vehicles.
 There are also rotors that use copper as it is more practical than earth magnet.

 Some high speed trains use up t 10 tons of copper for every kilometer of track, and some trolleys and trams use copper cadmium or copper silver, and the same is true for aircraft.
 In fact up to 2% of an airplane’s weight is due to the copper it uses.
 Ships also make full use of copper for their valves, pumps and fittings.